 The government mandated 14-day quarantine for new arrivals banished me to basement apartment I found on Airbnb and left my wallet $1,400 lighter.
 I installed Duolingo on a whim, hoping that productive exposure to a foreign culture would scratch my travel itch.
 I had no plans of learning a language to fluency.

 The beauty of Duolingo is its mastery of gamification lulls you into believing you open the app to learn a language, not to get your hit of dopamine from the pretty colors and rewarding sounds triggered by submitting correct answers and building your streak.
 But this is a good thing—it's the latter that leads to the former.

 The hardest part of any productive habit is getting started.
 Duolingo is incredible at dangling a carrot at just the right height above your nose, forcing you to exert just the right amount of effort, gradually leading you towards a larger vocabulary and a real sense of progress.
 I was seriously proud of myself once I knew how to say 10-15 new phrases in my target language by memory.

 These quick wins supplied by Duolingo manufactured my desire to really learn a language, something I never thought was possible prior to installing the app out of boredom.

 At that point, not having spoken to a native speaker yet, I figured I needed to break free from the hypnotic drip of dopamine being supplied by Duolingo and actually practice speaking.
-This terrified me, but I knew it was necessary.
+This terrified me, but after some convincing from a friend, I knew it was necessary.
 And that's when I signed up for a private class on Italki.

 Scheduling 1 class every week on Italki gave me someone to try and impress.
 What started as doing simple exercises and reviewing my mistakes became a weekly catchup call with a friend from the other side of the world.
 I started spending even more time grinding on Duolingo, hoping I'd master new words my language tutor on Italki wouldn't expect me to know already.